Virginia Car Accident Lawyer

 • This field is for validation purposes and should be left unchanged.

-Regan Zambri Long Can Help with Your Virginia Car Accident Case
+Regan Zambri Long Can Help with Your Virginia Car Accident Cases

-The Virginia personal injury lawyers at Regan Zambri Long are experts in the laws that govern car accident insurance claims in Virginia.
+The Virginia personal injury lawyers at Regan Zambri Long are experienced in the laws that govern car accident insurance claims in Virginia.
 They can help guide you through the claims process and negotiate with the insurance company for you, leaving you time to heal.
-Call (202) 960-4596 today.
-Consultations are free and the attorneys work on a contingency basis, which means you do not have to pay a fee until we win your case.
+Call (202) 978-4851 today.
+Consultations are free and the attorneys work on a contingency basis, which means you do not have to pay a fee until we win your car accident case.

 Filing a car accident claim in Virginia can be difficult to navigate, especially if you’ve never been in a car crash before.
 The at-fault driver’s insurance company will most likely be calling you as soon as possible to learn about your injuries and to see if you may be thinking about filing a lawsuit.
 They may pressure you into recording a statement or accepting a lowball settlement offer.
-But before you speak with the insurance company, take a moment to learn what your legal rights are.
+But before you speak with the insurance company, take a moment to learn about the legal rights of accident victims.

-What Compensation Could I Receive Following a Virginia Car Crash?
+What Compensation Could I Receive Following a Virginia Auto Accidents?

 There is a lot of loss for an injury victim after an auto accident.
 From large medical bills and property damage to emotional and mental trauma, it can take a long time for you to recover.
 It’s important to know how much compensation your claim is worth.

-Once you hire Regan Zambri Long, our Virginia car accident lawyer will sit down with you and work out exactly how much the car crash has cost you.
-When we get a better understanding of your loss, we can then start negotiations with the insurance company to get you a fair amount of compensation.
+Once you hire Regan Zambri Long, our car crash attorneys will sit down with you and work out exactly how much the accident has cost you.
+When we get a better understanding of your loss, we can then start negotiations with the insurance company to get you a fair amount of compensation for car accident victims.

 There are three types of compensation you can collect from your personal injury claim: